 Every kind of generation has environmental and social impacts.
 I quantify them alongside market outcomes.

-Storage flips market operations, and optimization engines aren't built for it.
+Storage flips market operations, and RTO optimization engines aren't built for it.
 I build stock-and-flow models to show how opportunity cost changes markets.

 Tell me about it!